 It is a store that benefits both producer and consumer, a shop that allows visitors and locals alike to discover something new, and contribute something unique to the ever-changing, always-moving landscape of Northeast Minneapolis.

 THE DAWN OF OMBIBULOUS

 The store itself, located in a former gas station on Hennepin Avenue, isn’t new.
 It has been open for three years now – opened in February of 2018 – but under different ownership.
 There was no sign originally, and only a handful of offerings to start.
-Ross and Brandon took over January 1st (2021) after much deliberation, and saving, but it is – quite literally – still a family affair: The store was previously owned and operated by Ross’s aunt and uncle, and he worked in the store before approaching them with an offer to take it over.
+Ross and Brandon took over January 1st of 2021 after much deliberation (and financial planning) but it is – quite literally – still a family affair: The store was previously owned and operated by Ross’s aunt and uncle, and he worked in the store before approaching them with an offer to take it over.

-“This was always a passion project for them – but they knew they didn’t have the time to grow it into something bigger or better than it was.”
+“This was always a passion project for them,” he says.
+“But they knew they didn’t have the time to grow it into something bigger or better than it was.”

 The family connection to the neighborhood runs further still.
 Ross’s family has long been a staple of Northeast Minneapolis, famously filling nearby restaurants for dinner parties that have since become legendary.
 Brandon and Ross are both residents of the area themselves – they met while drinking beer and playing darts in the many dive bars of the neighborhood, which was also where the plan to take over Ombibulous was hatched.

 The neighborhood connection runs deep – one they both hope will only grow from here, as the regulars who had come to know and love Ombibulous can expect the same quality of service and commitment to the store’s original mission.